That dollar amount reflects an 8.9% gain from $25 billion four years earlier in 2019.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Arizona’s top 10 exports accounted for about two-fifths (40.5%) of the overall value of the state’s global shipments.
+Arizona’s top 10 exports generated over two-fifths (40.9%) of the overall value of the state’s global shipments.

 More Key Facts about Arizona’s International Trade

-Arizona slipped into an overall -$5.87 billion deficit from exporting and importing products during 2022.
-That dollar amount reflects a 53.3% uptick from -$3.83 billion in red ink for 2021.
+Arizona endured an overall -US$6.5 billion deficit from exporting and importing products during 2023.
+That dollar amount reflects a 13% expansion from -$5.8 billion in red ink for 2022.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.